SwethaMagesh/SwethaMagesh.github.io/README.md

 # Portfolio Page

-This started as I started experimenting with HTML, CSS and Js.
+This web project started as I learnt experimenting with HTML, CSS and Js.

 This has:
   - *My interests*